vapeurs/cohorts/README.md

 ## Contributing

-If you are interested in contributing to OSSU Cohorts or the OSSU in general, please read our (contributor guidelines)[https://github.com/ossu/computer-science/blob/master/CONTRIBUTING.md];
+If you are interested in contributing to OSSU Cohorts or the OSSU in general, please read our [contributor guidelines](https://github.com/ossu/computer-science/blob/master/CONTRIBUTING.md).